xcsp3team/XCSP3-Java-Tools/README.md

 A C++ parser is available in its own [repository](https://github.com/xcsp3team/XCSP3-CPP-Parser).

 A Python library for modeling, called PyCSP3, is also independently available.
-For the current version of PyCSP3, v2.2, December 2023, note that:
+For the current version of PyCSP3, note that:
 * a website including more than 60 Jupyter notebooks can be found at [pycsp.org](https://pycsp.org).
 * the code is available on [Github](https://github.com/xcsp3team/pycsp3)
 * a [well-documented guide](https://arxiv.org/abs/2009.00326) is available